sprihaghosh/Computer-Vision-Opencv-Project/README.md

 Angle is found by getting the slope between the centre and the mid point of one of the edges.

+The markers are cropped to remove extra white spaces using array slicing.

 Specific square boxes with diffrernt colours are identified through masking and contour operations.

 At a time, one coloured square box is masked and chosen as the roi.
 Its coordinates are taken as offsets and the relevant aruco marker is resized according to it.